-Feelings of contempt and disgust have us instinctively recoil and avoiding the source of our fear.
+Feelings of contempt and disgust have us instinctively recoiling and avoiding the source of our fear.

-To be tolerant is to choose a non-aggressive, though still avoidant approach to the source of our fear.
-In this stage we no longer fear (that is we no longer have a physical reaction), but we still do not compromise.
-In this stage we will not seek to be with the source, our anger is abated, but we will not go out of our way to help or accommodate the source.
-Empathy appears in this stage, as a niggle rather than an overwhelming feeling.
+To be tolerant is to choose a non-aggressive, though still avoidant, approach to the source of our fear.
+In this stage, we no longer fear (that is, we no longer have a physical reaction) but still do not compromise.
+In this stage, we will not seek to be with the source, our anger is abated, but we will not go out of our way to help or accommodate the source.
+Empathy appears in this stage as a niggle rather than an overwhelming feeling.
 An awareness of the source is awakened, which is no longer objectified.

 Time passed.
 A LOT of time.
 I lived in the tolerance zone for many years.
 An ‘understanding’ existed between me and the dog.
 The other family members ‘protected’ me from having to interact.
 I knew how.
 But chose not to interact.

 Then another shift occurred.
 My heart opened a little.
-I observed the love for ‘fur babies’ others experienced, and could see the dogs not only relied on, but welcomed human interaction.
+I observed the love for ‘fur babies’ others experienced and could see the dogs relied on and welcomed human interaction.
 This shift took me into Acceptance.
 My heart was opening, and the pixilation was gone.
 I could see the dog.
-Mr Pooey Doddy Jett Houdini Englebert Sprocket Donkey was, after 10 years co-habitation, not merely tolerated but a part of my life.
+After ten years of cohabitation, Mr Pooey Doddy Jett Houdini Englebert Sprocket Donkey was not merely tolerated but a part of my life.

-It was around this time, that another dog-loving friend invited me to support her in her birth.
-This great honour is not something one accepts lightly anytime, but for this particular invite my primary role was to support her fur-babies.
+Around this time, another dog-loving friend invited me to support her at her birth.
+This great honour is not something one accepts lightly anytime, but for this particular invite, my primary role was to support her fur babies.
 BIG ASK.
-I agreed to meet her fur-babies to see how it might go, and something extraordinary began.
+I agreed to meet her fur babies to see how it might go, and something extraordinary began.
 With my open heart of acceptance, I greeted these delightful creatures.
 I petted the black dog.
 So like the one from my childhood.
 And felt only calm.
 Peace.
 No threat. and I shifted again.
 This time it was a huge leap.
 This was the Stage of Understanding.

 This joyous stage sees mutual recognition.
-Differences are agreed and no judgement passes.
-We can see the other point of view, we can live side by side in harmony.
+Differences are agreed upon, and no judgement passes.
+We can see the other point of view and live side by side in harmony.
 Sharing our differences to enrich society, a sense of peace and wellness settles over us.
 No longer living in an anxious state, on alert or ready to defend.
-We can see we have more to learn, and seek to fill our knowledge gaps.
+We can see we have more to learn and seek to fill our knowledge gaps.

-My dog loving friends NEVER belittled my fear.
+My dog-loving friends NEVER belittled my fear.
 They NEVER shamed me or laughed at me.
 What they did do was love me.
 And SHOW me.
 My knowledge gaps were filled, and this aided my heart to open.
 They held me.
 And never pushed.
-Now that I have found understanding, I can look back and see clearly how restrictive my response to this fear was.
+Now that I understand, I can look back and see how restrictive my response to this fear was.
 It robbed me of an opportunity to experience life fully.